-Heraklion ♥ (Ηράκλειο) is a pleasant seaside town, not too exceptional but with a few key points of interest.
-Its central pedestrianized area is fairly commercialized, starting with a quazi-market and continuing towards the waterfront full of shops and restaurants.
+Heraklion ♥ (Ηράκλειο) is a pleasant seaside town with a few key points of interest.
+Its central pedestrianized area is fairly commercialized, starting with a quasi-market and continuing towards the waterfront full of shops and restaurants.

 Greek Orthodox churches are always worth a look, as they are frequently ornate and gorgeous.
-Cathedral St-Menos ♥♥♥ is an outstanding example, with brilliant exterior and many exceptional artworks inside: frescoes, large-size stained glass, woodwork, ironwork, etc. We also looked into St-Titus Church ♥♥, which exhibits magnificent woodwork in the interior.
+Cathedral St-Menos ♥♥♥ is an outstanding example, with a brilliant exterior and many exceptional artworks inside, among them frescoes, large-size stained glass, woodwork, ironwork, etc. St-Titus Church ♥♥ exhibits especially magnificent woodwork in the interior.

 Fortress Rocca al Mare ♥ (aka, “Castello del Molo” or “Koules”) at the port entrance is well-preserved, with plenty of historical information in its rooms and passages, and some archaeological artifacts.
 There are great views from its ramparts.

-There are several museums in Heraklion that we did not visit: Archaeological Museum, Historical Museum of Crete, Natural History Museum.
-Cretaquarium, a short drive eastward from the town, also did not fit into our itinerary.
+There are several museums in Heraklion that may be worth considering for a visit: the Archaeological Museum, the Historical Museum of Crete, the Natural History Museum, or the Cretaquarium.

 The archaeological site of Knossos Palace ♥♥ is one of the most popular attractions in all of Crete.
 It is a large multi-level site, where a lot has to be imagined (as is the case with most ruins).
 However, there are a few standing remains and several reconstructions that help fill in the gaps.
-A lot of historical information is on hand, although it is skewed towards the details of palace reconstruction.
-Younger children may simply enjoy running and climbing the rocks.
-Outside the archaeological site, the village of Knossos offers several cafés and souvenir shops.
+A lot of historical information is on hand, although it is skewed toward the details of palace reconstruction.
+Younger children may enjoy climbing the rocks, which are not cordoned off.
+Outside the archaeological site, the village of Knossos has several cafés and souvenir shops.

 Another major archaeological site, Phaistos Palace (or Faistos – Φαιστός) is almost entirely all ruins, where almost everything requires a lot of imagination.
 Unless you are an archaeology buff, it may be wise to skip it.

-The beach ♥♥ in Matala (Μάταλα) is very picturesque, flanked by yellow rocks with caves (which could be explored for a separate fee).
-Wide and sandy, with pebbles and large rocks on the beach floor.
-Taverns, bars, shops, a playground – all part of the beachfront.
+Matala Beach ♥♥ in (Μάταλα) is very picturesque, wide and sandy, with pebbles and large rocks on the beach floor.
+The beach is flanked by yellow rocks with caves, which could be explored for a separate fee.
+Taverns, bars, shops, and a playground are all part of the beachfront.
 Lounge chairs and sun umbrellas can be hired for a nominal fee.

-The beach ♥♥ in Agia Pelagia (Αγία Πελαγία) was the favorite of our children: sandy, not too wide, about half-kilometer long around a lagoon, pretty busy on Sunday.
+Agia Pelagia beach ♥♥ (Αγία Πελαγία) was the favorite of our children: sandy, not too wide, about half-kilometer long around a lagoon, and pretty busy on Sunday.
 Calm beautiful waters.
 Lounge chairs and sun umbrellas can be hired for a small fee.
 Tavernas and shops run along the entire beach and up into the pleasant seaside village.